-Veterans Claims: Information From a VA Disability Lawyer
+Veterans Claims - Information From a VA Disability Lawyer

 If you have a medical condition related to your service in any branch of the U.S. military, you may be eligible for disability compensation benefits available through the U.S. Department of Veterans Affairs (“the VA”).
 You may also be eligible for dependency and indemnity compensation (DIC) benefits as the surviving spouse of a military veteran who had a service-related disability or disease.
-If you have applied and been denied, that does not have to be the end of your quest.
+If you have applied for veterans benefits and been denied, that does not have to be the end of your quest.

 Applications for veterans compensation and pension benefits can be completed online or in person at any VA service center, but unjust claim denials and administrative problems are common.
 Persistence may not be enough to overcome an initial VA claim denial.
 Some cases are in the system for many years, and representation by experienced VA disability lawyers may prove critical to your success with the veterans appeals process.
 These lawyers have a high success rate in winning cases and can navigate the complexities of obtaining disability compensation.